Subhash Kumar Sojatia

 In addition to his political career, Sojatia is also known for his contributions to literature and culture.
-In 2014, he published a book titled Malwa ki Sanskratik Virasat evam Paryatan, which explores the rich culture and heritage of the Malwa region in great detail.
-The book has been widely praised for its in-depth research and engaging writing style, and is considered an important reference for those interested in the history and cultural traditions of Madhya Pradesh.
+In 2014, he published a book titled Malwa ki Sanskratik Virasat evam Paryatan, which explores the culture and heritage of the Malwa region.

 Besides his political and literary pursuits, Subhash Kumar Sojatia is also an avid agriculturist with a particular interest in organic farming.
-He has a strong passion for farming and is known for his support of farmers and the agricultural industry.
-Sojatia often speaks out in favor of policies that promote the growth and development of the agricultural sector, with a particular emphasis on the uplfitment of farmers.
-He has worked to implement initiatives that help farmers improve their livelihoods and increase their yields while minimizing the use of synthetic chemicals and pesticides.

-In his free time, Sojatia enjoys spending time on his own farm, where he grows a variety of crops using organic farming methods.
-He is deeply committed to preserving the traditions and practices of farming, and is always seeking out new ways to improve the efficiency and productivity of his farm while minimizing its impact on the environment.

-Sojatia is highly respected for his dedication to public service and his contributions to the cultural life of Madhya Pradesh.
-He continues to be an influential figure in the state's political landscape, and is known for his strong commitment to improving the lives of the people he represents.
-In recognition of his many achievements, Sojatia has received numerous awards and honors.

 Personal life

 Sojatia was born in Bhanpura in Mandsaur District in Madhya Pradesh, India, on 30 March 1952.
 His father, Dr. Shri Rawatmal Sojatia, was a renowned Doctor, Philanthropist and a Public Figure.
 His mother is Shrimati Dhairya Prabha Devi Sojatia.
 He completed his schooling in Bhanpura and received his Bachelor of Science from the Holkar Science College Indore.
 Sojatia is married to Mrs. Urmila Sojatia, with whom he has 5 children.